Fraser Health: Community sites

 Fraser Health has approximately 110 community sites delivering health care services.

-The Royal Columbian Hospital, located in the city of New Westminster, is the oldest hospital in British Columbia and one of Fraser Health's busiest.
+The Royal Columbian Hospital New Westminster is the oldest hospital in British Columbia and one of Fraser Health's busiest.
 A major tertiary-care facility known for trauma care, neurosurgery and open-heart surgery, the Royal Columbian Hospital has the only program in British Columbia capable of performing cardiac surgery for expectant women.
 In September 2018, it was announced that Fraser Health had purchased two private MRI clinics in Surrey, British Columbia, and Abbotsford, British Columbia.

 According to the Chilliwack Progress in 2019, home-support clients within Fraser Health would have their care directly managed by the health authority.
 The change is being made because contracts with external service providers for home support services are set to expire in March 2020.

 Partnerships

 Fraser Health is a corporate partner of the Canadian Association of Emergency Physicians.

 Governance

 The board of directors functions as Fraser Health's governing body, and oversees the conduct of the organization's business through the executive team, which is responsible for the day-to-day operations.
 Board members are appointed by the Minister of Health through the provincial Board Resourcing and Development Office.
 Prior to the 2001 regionalization, communities elected board representatives.